yum-yab/databus-deploy-example/README.md

 1. Fetching a Bearer Token from the Databus.
 This can be done by setting the following HTTP headers in a GET request:
     - 'client_id': 'upload-api'
-    - 'username': '<user>' with user being the accountname of your account (can be seeen in the URI e.g. https://databus.dbpedia.org/denis)
+    - 'username': '$USER' with user being the accountname of your account (can be seeen in the URI e.g. https://databus.dbpedia.org/denis)
     - 'grant_type': 'password'
-    - 'password': '<password>' with the password of said Databus Account
+    - 'password': '$PASSWORD' with the password of said Databus Account

 Example with curl: ```TOKEN=$(curl -s -d 'client_id=upload-api' -d 'username=XXXXXX' -d 'password=XXXXXXXXXXX' -d 'grant_type=password' https://databus.dbpedia.org/auth/realms/databus/protocol/openid-connect/token | cut -d'"' -f 4)```.

-**NOTE**: A token has a lifettime of around 30 seconds.
+**NOTE**: A token has a lifetime of around 30 seconds.

 2. Using said bearer token for deploying to the Databus.
 Deploy requests are HTTP PUT requests with the following header:
     - 'Authorization': 'Bearer $TOKEN' with the Token being the string returned from **Step 1**